technokrat/vuexr/README.md

 ```

 Of course you are free to assign `tracked` to a sub-components property, use it for conditional rendering, and other
-fun stuff (VueXR fully supports the reactive features of Vue).
+fun stuff (Vuexr fully supports the reactive features of Vue).

 To animate the content based on the `tracked` state, you are free to use CSS transitions and/or animations.
 E.g. you could
 write